mmeerrkkaa/openrouter-kit/README.md

 ### 🚕 Example: Taxi Bot

-This example demonstrates using dialog history and tool calling. **Note the mandatory inclusion of `historyAdapter` and the corresponding `require`.**
+This example demonstrates the use of dialog history and tool calling. **Note the mandatory inclusion of `historyAdapter` and the corresponding `require`.**

 ```javascript
 // taxi-bot.js (CommonJS)